jaspector

 A building permit is required for all new construction, additions, structural alterations, re-roofs, demolitions, and changes of occupancy for structures exceeding 120 sq ft.
 Electrical, plumbing, and mechanical permits are required for installation, alteration, or repair of any regulated utility systems.

-Typical processing time is Residential projects typically 5-10 business days for plan review in county offices; commercial and oil-and-gas support structures vary widely.
+Building permit processing times in unincorporated San Juan County, NM typically run Residential projects typically 5-10 business days for plan review in county offices; commercial and oil-and-gas support structures vary widely.
 Confirm current timelines with county Development Services at (505) 334-9400..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated San Juan County, NM.
 The following work is generally exempt: Certain agricultural structures (barns, equipment sheds, livestock shelters) used exclusively for farming or ranching and not intended for human occupancy may be exempt from the full building code plan review.
 Note: Confirm with county Development Services whether a simple permit or inspection is still required.
 CRITICAL tribal land issue: Any property inquiry in San Juan County must first confirm land status (fee-simple vs. Navajo Nation trust or allotted land).
 Navajo Nation land is NOT subject to county permits.
+When in doubt, confirm with the local building department before starting work.